-Sociology is defined as the study of society, and its structure and problems.
+Sociology defined is the study of society, and its structure and problems.
 The concept of sociology supports many of the welfare systems that are in place in the UK today.
 As a subject, it deals with topics such as gender, race and class, and how these relate to society as a whole.
 Students will deal with big questions, like, crime and punishment and class structure, and carry out research on everything from human rights to social change.

 Students are advised to check with their chosen universities and degree programmes to ensure they understand what they need to gain admission in terms of UCAS tariff points.